-Implementing the Guidance in Africa's Great Lakes region
+Implementing the Guidance

-The 3Ts pilot implementation phase
+The 3Ts pilot implementation programme

-From May 2011 to August 2012, the OECD, the ICGLR, and the UN Group of Experts on the DRC worked together on the pilot implementation of the Guidance and its 3Ts Supplement by companies sourcing minerals from Africa's Great Lakes region.
+From May 2011 to December 2012, the OECD, the ICGLR, and the UN Group of Experts on the DRC worked together on the pilot implementation of the Guidance and its 3Ts Supplement by companies sourcing minerals from Africa's Great Lakes region.

 Over 100 companies, both upstream and downstream, and industry associations volunteered to take part.
 Participating companies have demonstrated how they perform supply chain due diligence through a peer learning process intended to help them meet reporting obligations and the expectations of managers, customers, regulators and the public.